skypointcloud/cdp/docs/docs/login.md

 1. Once you click the verify button you will be taken to a page where you can change the password.
 1. Once you reset the password, you will be redirected to the login page.
 1. Enter the email id and updated password and click **Sign in**
-1. You will be redirected to SkyPoint CDP Dashboard.
+1. You will be redirected to SkyPoint Dashboard.